 My CD is available on Amazon:

 I took this photo in the woods behind our house.
 As I child, I loved to play in the woods.
-I still love the outdoors, hiking, walking and working in the yard as often as I can.
+I still love the outdoors, hiking, walking, and working in the yard.

 That's 10-year-old me and my brother David at my first 4-H cattle show.
-We grew a big garden and raised our own food.
-I got tired of having chores every day, but now I miss being at the barn with the cows and the chickens and the smell of hay.
+I didn't like having chores every day, but now I miss being at the barn with the cows and the chickens and the smell of hay.

 I've come a long way since then.
 I gave up dieting in my early 20's, when I read Geneen Roth's book, Overcoming Emotional Eating.
 Her work is about mindful eating, listening to your body, tuning in to what you need, and discovering what you're really hunger for.